LimJiaTzer/Daily_Task_Automation/README.md

 ├── helper.py                       # Reusable utility functions
 ├── Main.py                         # Entry point of the application
 ├── sample.py                       # Example script for task creation
-└── sample_for_webaccess_and_selenium.py # New script for web access and Selenium tasks
+└── sample_for_webaccess_and_selenium.py # Example script for web access and Selenium tasks